Instructor Development Program

 Instructor Development Program Curriculum

 1. Foundations: Take three Foundations workshops.
-These FREE workshops meet two times each for an hour and a half each - pick which times work best for you.
-The schedule of classes is located on the IDP Foundations website.
+These free workshops meet two times each for an hour and a half each - pick which times work best for you.
+The class schedule is located on the IDP Foundations website.
 You can sign up for Foundations courses in the Outdoor Programs Basecamp.
-Three workshops have been developed to provide insight to the rich history and key philosophies important to understanding your role as an outdoor leader, about how groups work together (or not) and how people learn, and to understand the role of risk in our programs and how we address adverse situations in adverse settings.
+Three workshops have been developed to provide insight to the rich history and key philosophies important to understanding your role as an outdoor leader, about how groups work together (or not) and how people learn, and about the role of risk in our programs and how we address adverse situations in adverse settings.
 Workshops include: Introduction to IDP and History, Philosophy & Roles in Outdoor Education, Risk Managment in the Wilderness Setting and Group Dynamics.

 2. Participation: Sign up for two Outdoor Programs day trips, or go on one overnight Outdoor Programs trip as a participant.
 On these trips, you'll learn what Outdoor Programs is all about and see how Outdoor Programs Trip Staff work together.
 The Outdoor Programs trips calendar is available on our website.

-4. Certifications: The following certifications are required to work on Outdoor Programs trips: Wilderness First Aid (for Instructors), Wilderness First Responder (for Trip Leaders), Epinephrine Administration, CPR/AED (this IS included in the Wilderness First Responder Course) and ASU Van Driver Approval.
+4. Certifications: The following certifications are required to work on Outdoor Programs trips: Wilderness First Aid (for Instructors), Wilderness First Responder (for Trip Leaders), Epinephrine Administration, CPR/AED (included in the Wilderness First Responder Course) and AppState Van Driver Approval.
 The dates for each of these can be found here.

 6. Trip Staff: Depending on your skill level, you will be asked to join the Outdoor Programs Trip Staff after apprenticing enough trips to become an outdoor expert and completing the necessary certifications.
 This process takes a different amount of time for each IDP student.
 You will go through an "Instructor Check Off" session in the field, in which a current OP staff person will make sure you have all of the necessary skills to lead trips.